 Doctor of Philosophy

 The Doctor of Philosophy in Curriculum and Instruction offers a broad and intensive investigation of issues in educational theory and practice.
 Theory and practice are each seen as necessary extensions of the other and as establishing criteria by which the other can be judged.
-The PhD program emphasizes cutting-edge theory in curriculum and instruction and rigorous standards of research in the construction of new knowledge about education.
-Doctoral students are encouraged to engage in active programs of research, both with faculty and independently, that demand strong conceptual understanding of contemporary issues in education and a flexible array of responses.
+The PhD program emphasizes cutting-edge theories of learning, instruction, and curriculum and rigorous standards of research in the construction of new knowledge about education.
+Doctoral students are encouraged to engage in active programs of research, both with faculty and independently, that draw upon deep conceptual understanding of learning and education to address significant knowledge gaps and practical challenges related to how people learn and how to teach.

 The Department offers a flexible array of specializations based on the interests of current faculty and students.
 Students are encouraged to combine elements across these areas, integrate them with offerings from other departments, and develop their own courses of study to help them achieve their educational goals.

-The Studies in Learning and Teaching specialization prepares students to engage in effective research and practice that addresses the connections between learning and teaching across disciplines and differences, classes and cultures, genders and geographies.
-It values students' and teachers' voices as important sources of knowledge and understanding explored by faculty and doctoral students of learning and teaching.
-Research areas include pre-service teacher education, in-service teacher professional development, the history of teaching and teacher education, the relational context of teaching and learning, relational and phenomenological methodologies, reflection and reflective practices, boys' relational lives in school, diversity and social justice, and transformative learning and authentic assessment.
+specialization prepares students to engage in effective research and practice that addresses the connections between learning and teaching, and learning to teach across disciplines and differences, classes and cultures, genders and geographies.
+It values students' and teachers' voices as important sources of knowledge and understanding.
+Research areas include deep and productive learning across settings, effective school practices, pre-service teacher education, in-service teacher professional development, the history of teaching and teacher education, humanizing pedagogies, reflection and reflective practices, school improvement, all with a focus on social justice and equity.

 - College and university faculty in the liberal arts, schools of education, schools of nursing;